-A sell side analyst is an equity research analyst who works for an investment bank or brokerage firm and produces investment research which is circulated to the firm’s clients.
+A sell-side analyst is an equity research analyst who works for an investment bank or brokerage firm and produces investment research that is circulated to the firm’s clients.
 The investment research is later used by the client to make a decision on whether to buy or sell stock or another financial instrument.

 Aside from stimulating buying and selling, the reliability of the research will help the client make a better decision and remain in the market for a longer period of time.
 The longer the client stays in the market, the more commission generated.